-2020 brings us to our first ABIN volunteer project at Mahendra School.
+Our first ABIN volunteer project will focus on Mahendra School.
 This responds to a frequently expressed interest from ABIN supporters and we are excited to invite your participation.

 We visited Mahendra school in Kandbhari, Nepal for the first time on our October 2018 ABIN Team trip.
 This was when we first met the students of the deaf program and visited the outdated current living and teaching facility.
 At that time, we voted to support Mahendra School with a grant of $6,000.
 Following our May 2019 trip to Nepal, ABIN team member Craig completed the initial blueprints for a new dormitory, kitchen and teaching facility for the deaf student program at Mahendra School.
 We are absolutely thrilled to be moving forward with this project now and we think it’s ideal for volunteers to join.

 The project will run from September 15th to mid November, 2020.
 Volunteers would not need to be available for the whole of this period.
 Any commitment of at least one week would be welcome, and construction experience is not essential.

 ABIN team members, Craig, Kyle, Rob and a few other participants with construction backgrounds will be onsite over the period of mid-September to mid-November.
 Voulunteers will be working alongside our Nepali construction crew led by Ganje, who is currently leading the construction team at our Him School project.
 Volunteer participation will be coordinated by ABIN and SODEC team members.
 Rob Tournour is looking forward to sponsoring one or two of his employees to join on this project and we know that other business owners have expressed the same intention.

 We invite anyone who is interested in being a part of this project to contact us at firstname.lastname@example.org for further information.